Notice of 2020 Annual General Meeting of Axfood Aktiebolag

 Departures from the guidelines

-The Board of Directors recommends that the Annual General Meeting resolve in favour of establishing a long-term share-based incentive programme (LTIP 2019) for Axfood Aktiebolag (publ) (“Axfood”) and of authorizing the Board to decide on purchases of own shares, and that the Annual General Meeting resolve in favour of transfers of treasury shares in accordance with points (A) and (B) below.
-The programme is in accordance in all essential respects with the long-term share-based incentive programmes that the 2017 and 2018 Annual General Meetings resolved to establish, but with certain changes regarding the performance targets.
+The Board of Directors recommends that the Annual General Meeting resolve in favour of establishing a long-term share-based incentive programme (LTIP 2020) for employees of the Axfood Group and of authorizing the Board to decide on purchases of own shares, and that the Annual General Meeting resolve in favour of transfers of treasury shares in accordance with points (A) and (B) below.
+The programme is in accordance in all essential respects with the long-term share-based incentive programmes that the 2019 Annual General Meeting resolved to establish, with the change that participants in Category 2 can allocate 1,250 Savings Shares to LTIP 2020, compared with 850 Savings Shares in the previous programme.

 (A) Long-term share-based incentive programme

-LTIP 2019 includes approximately 75 employees, consisting of the members of Axfood’s Executive Committee, members of the management teams of Axfood’s subsidiaries, and certain other persons in management functions, broken down into three categories.
-The first category includes Axfood’s President (“Category 1”), the second category includes members of Axfood’s Executive Committee excluding the President (14 persons) (“Category 2”), and the third category includes members of the management teams of Axfood’s subsidiaries and certain other persons in management functions (approximately 60 persons) (“Category 3”).
-Additional persons who have not begun their employment in the Axfood Group when the deadline to apply for participation in the programme has expired may be invited to participate provided that their employment began not later than 31 December 2019 (whereby the number of persons in the various categories may be adjusted).
+Participants in LTIP 2020 are broken down into three categories.
+The first category includes Axfood’s President (“Category 1”), the second category includes members of Axfood’s Executive Committee excluding the President (approximately 14 persons) (“Category 2”), and the third category includes members of the management teams of Axfood’s subsidiaries and certain other persons in management functions (approximately 60 persons) (“Category 3”).
+Additional persons who have not begun their employment in the Axfood Group when the deadline to apply for participation in the programme has expired may be invited to participate provided that their employment began not later than 31 December 2020 (whereby the number of persons in the various categories may be adjusted).

 A.3 Personal investment and vesting period

-Participation in LTIP 2019 requires that the participant has a personal shareholding in Axfood that is allocated to LTIP 2019 (“Savings Shares”).
-Savings Shares can either be purchased for LTIP 2019 or be held since previously, provided that they have not already been allocated to an incentive programme already in progress.
-Participation in LTIP 2019 can take place with a maximum of 4,700 Savings Shares (Category 1), 850 Savings Shares (Category 2), or 250 Savings Shares (Category 3), respectively.
+Participation in LTIP 2020 requires that the participant has a personal shareholding in Axfood that is allocated to LTIP 2020 (“Savings Shares”).
+Savings Shares can either be purchased for LTIP 2020 or be held since previously, provided that they have not already been allocated to an incentive programme already in progress.
+Participation in LTIP 2020 can take place with a maximum of 4,700 Savings Shares (Category 1), 1,250 Savings Shares (Category 2), or 250 Savings Shares (Category 3), respectively.
 For all categories, each Savings Share entitles its owner to seven performance share rights (“Share Rights”).
-If a participant is in possession of inside information and is therefore prevented from purchasing shares in Axfood prior to applying to participate in LTIP 2019, purchases of shares shall be made as soon as possible, but not later than before 31 December 2019.
-Any grants of shares in Axfood will normally be made within two weeks after publication of Axfood’s interim report for the period 1 January–31 March 2022 (“the Vesting Period”, which commences when the participant accepts an invitation to participate in the programme).
+If a participant is in possession of inside information and is therefore prevented from purchasing shares in Axfood prior to applying to participate in LTIP 2020, purchases of shares shall be made as soon as possible, but before 31 December 2020 at the latest.
+Any grants of shares in Axfood will normally be made within two weeks after publication of Axfood’s interim report for the period 1 January–31 March 2023.
+The vesting period commences when the participant accepts an invitation to participate in the programme and continues until the interim report has been published.

 A.4 Conditions for Share Rights